South Dakota Counseling License Requirements

 How to Become a Counselor in South Dakota

 To become a counselor in South Dakota, most major types of counseling require candidates to earn a master’s degree in a related subject that also meets coursework requirements.
+There are several schools in South Dakota that offer such counseling programs; prospective counselors may also be able to meet requirements by attending a school in another state.
 Prospective counselors may also be required to meet additional supervised work experience and testing requirements.

 1. Choose which area of counseling to pursue.